 A launch configuration is the template used to create new EC2 instances and includes parameters such as instance family, instance type, AMI, key pair and security groups.

 Amazon Elastic Load Balancing (ELB)

 ELB automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses.

 ELB can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.

 ELB features high availability, automatic scaling, and robust security necessary to make your applications fault tolerant.

-There are three types of Elastic Load Balancer (ELB) on AWS:
+There are four types of Elastic Load Balancer (ELB) on AWS: